waynodiablo/Oystercard/pills/protractor.md

 [http-server](https://www.npmjs.com/package/http-server) serves static files (eg HTML, CSS and JavaScript) from a directory at a local URL (eg `http://localhost:8080`).

-It's replacement for running your web app by opening the `index.html` file in a web browser.
+It's a replacement for running your web app by opening the `index.html` file in a web browser.
 Serving the web app files using `http-server` means they are available at a URL that can be accessed by Protractor.

 ### Installing http-server